usatlas/AFdocs/tier3docs/UserOnboarding/account/BNLFederatedID.md

 BNL requires multi-factor authentication (MFA) to access these accounts.
 Currently Federated accounts from CERN or SLAC are accepted.

+If you have an existing SDCC account, you will need to enable MFA for your SDCC account by following the procedure described here: <https://www.sdcc.bnl.gov/information/unified-multi-factor-authentication>

 You will need to make certain that your CERN account is set up for MFA.
 See this link for further details: <https://security.web.cern.ch/recommendations/en/2FA.shtml>

 SLAC also has a multi-factor authentication option.
 You will need to enroll in SLAC DUO.
 Instructions on setting up Two Step Authentication @ SLAC can be here: <https://www-internal.slac.stanford.edu/twostep/>

 It will typically take less than one business day to get a light-weight BNL Federated ID account.